wombleton/gitlaw-nz/acts/H/Historic Places Act 1993.md

     (2) If the offender, after being so required, fails to give his or her name or address, or gives a false name or address, or wilfully continues the offence, he or she commits a further offence against this Act.

-    (3) Every person who commits an offence against this section is liable on summary conviction to a fine not exceeding $2,000\.
+    (3) Every person who commits an offence against this section is liable on conviction to a fine not exceeding $2,000\.

     (4) The Trust may apply to the court for a writ of injunction to restrain any person from breach of any duty or obligation imposed upon him or her by this Act, if he or she has threatened or already commenced to commit the breach or the Trust has reasonable cause to believe that such a breach is likely to occur.

     Compare: 1980 No 16 s 55

     Section 107(1): amended, on 1 October 2000, by [section 12][155] of the Archives, Culture, and Heritage Reform Act 2000 (2000 No 32).

+    Section 107(3): amended, on 1 July 2013, by [section 413][209] of the Criminal Procedure Act 2011 (2011 No 81).

-##### 108 Time within which information may be laid
+##### 108 Time for filing charging document

-*   Notwithstanding anything in the [Summary Proceedings Act 1957][217], any information in respect of any offence against this Act may be laid at any time within 12 months from the time the offence was committed.
+*   Despite anything to the contrary in [section 25][218] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 12 months after the date on which the offence was committed.

-    Compare: 1980 No 16 s 56
+    Section 108: replaced, on 1 July 2013, by [section 413][209] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 6
 Miscellaneous provisions